OPTANO/optano.algorithm.tuner/Doc/userDoc/basic_usage.md

 A more complicated parameter tree definition using the other properties and types defined above can be found in the [example source code for Gurobi tuning](../developerDoc/gurobi.md).

 ## Provide what to tune for

 By default, *OAT* will tune for small run time.
+More precisely, *OAT* sorts first by the highest number of non-timed-out runs and then by the lowest unpenalized average runtime.
 If, in addtion, you provide the  `--parK` argument, e.g. `--parK=10`, the tuning will use timeout penalized average run time (PAR-K) and penalize timed-out runs by multiplying there actual run time by K. To make *OAT* exploit run time tuning in order to improve its own run time by [enabling racing](parameters.md#racing), set `--enableRacing=true`.

 You can also configure *OAT* to tune the last number that your algorithm writes to console before exiting.
 This value can then either be minimized or maximized.